leolightwork/email-tracker/README.md

 #### AUTOMATED EMAIL SUBMISSION UI INTERFACE

-The Automated Email Submission Interface is a web-based tool designed to automate and simplify the process of sending structured emails for submissions.
-It an admin users to compose, schedule, and automatically send messages to specific recipients.
-Provides real-time status tracking for sent, pending, and failed messages, ensuring reliability and transparency.
-This project demonstrates an understanding of automation, input validation, and API integration in modern web applications
+The Automated Email Submission Interface is a web-based application that streamlines the creation, scheduling, and delivery of structured email submissions.
+It enables administrators to compose messages, define delivery times, and automatically send emails to targeted recipients.
+The system provides real-time status tracking for sent, pending, and failed messages, ensuring transparency and reliability throughout the submission process.
+This project demonstrates practical experience with automation workflows, input validation, and API integration in a modern web application environment.

 ### Tech Stach

-* React (node js required)
+JavaScript (ES6+)
-* Flask
+React (Node.js required)
-* Python (3.12+ Required)
+Express.js (Node.js backend)

-### Getting started
+### GETTING STARTED

 ### 1. Clone the repository